greenpeace/planet4-backstop/README.md

 ## Introduction

 ### What is it?

-This repository contains an implementation of BackstoJS and the scripts that create a docker container which is used for visual regression testing in Planet4 websites
+This repository contains an implementation of BackstopJS and the scripts that create a Docker container which is used for visual regression testing in Planet4 websites.

 ## How to build it